World Language FAQs

 What are the World Language graduation requirements for students in Washington?

-It depends on the year of graduation.
+(years) of world language.
 For details, see: Graduation Requirements

 What languages and program types are offered in Washington schools?